 HZG leads the work package entitled "Derived products / performances as proof-of-concept for a Copernicus coastal service".

-Black Sea – Monitoring Forecasting Centre (BS MFC) provides regular and systematic information about the physical state of the ocean and marine ecosystems for the Black Sea.
+Black Sea – Monitoring Forecasting Centre (BS MFC) contributes to the development of the COPERNICUS Marine Environment Monitoring Service (CMEMS).
+It provides regular and systematic information about the physical state of the ocean and marine ecosystems for the Black Sea.
 The system is based on a numerical ocean model assimilating in-situ and satellite data.
-BS MFC gathers expertise in the field of ocean analysis and forecast in the Black Sea, brings together knowledge of the regional Black Sea dynamics, and enhances technical links with other CMEMS components and strong connection with the MED MFC.
+BS MFC gathers expertise in the field of ocean analysis and forecast in the Black Sea, brings together knowledge of the regional Black Sea dynamics, and enhances technical links with other CMEMS components and strong connection with the other CMEMS MFCs.
 Moreover, BS MFC’s objectives include the planning and efficient implementation of systems upgrades.
+BS MFC provides marine data about the Black Sea such as analysis and 10 days forecasts and reanalysis, describing waves, currents, temperature, salinity, sea level and biogeochemistry.
+HZG is responsible for the Waves Physics Production Unit, including synergy between model and observational data as well assimilation of newly available data.
+HZG is also involved in coupling of waves and circulation models and system evolution.

 WAVE2NEMO contributes to the development of the COPERNICUS Marine Environment Monitoring Service (CMEMS).
 It specifically aims at improving the coupling of the ocean model system to wave models.
 The target areas are the North Sea, the Baltic Sea and the Mediterranean Sea.
 The main objectives of the project are: